breqdev/flask-discord-interactions/docs/discord.rst

     discord.set_route("/interactions")

-Finally, you need to register the slash commands with Discord.
+Finally, you need to register the commands with Discord.
-:meth:`.DiscordInteractions.update_slash_commands` will automatically get the list of currently registered slash commands, delete any that are no longer defined, update any that have changed, and register any newly-defined ones.
+:meth:`.DiscordInteractions.update_commands` will automatically get the list of currently registered commands, delete any that are no longer defined, update any that have changed, and register any newly-defined ones.
 *Note that this may take a while due to Discord rate-limiting, especially if you are running your bot for the first time.*